United States Professional Tennis Association

 Article VI — Executive Committee

-Section 4.
-Voting.
-Voting in the Executive Committee shall be weighed as follows:
+Voting in the Executive Committee shall be weighted as follows:

-Except as provided in Articles IV and XVIII, each division will have one vote for up to and including 100 voting members in the division.
-For example, a division with 40 members will have one vote, and a division with 101 members or 160 members will have two votes, and a division with 240 members will have three votes.
+a) Except as provided in Articles IV and XVII, each Division will have one vote for up to and including one hundred (100) voting members in the Division.
+For example, a Division with forty (40) members will have one vote, and a Division with one hundred and one (101) members or one hundred and sixty (160) members will have two votes, and a Division with two hundred and forty (240) members will have three votes.

-In addition, each member of the Board of Directors will have one vote.
-Prior to the Executive Committee meeting, the CEO/ED will certify to the President the number of paid-up voting members as of August 1 in a division and the number of votes to which the division is entitled.
+b) In addition, each member of the Board of Directors will have one vote.
+Prior to the Executive Committee meeting, the CEO/ED will certify to the President the number of paid-up voting members in a Division, as of thirty (30) days prior to the scheduled Executive Committee meeting, and the number of votes to which the Division therefore is entitled.